mrzv/hg-subtree/README.md

 ```
 collapse = True
 rev = master
+keep = True
 ```

 `collapse` is explained below. `rev` specifies which revision to pull.
+`keep` specifies whether to keep (as opposed to the default remove) the files untouched by the moves/copies during the repository re-organization prescribed in `destination`.

 ## Usage